MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 ```
 Here's an example of how you can define a simple class.
 We have here a method called `hello` and a property named `greeting`.
 The syntax is similar to the syntax that we've already seen when building functions but there are some key differences.

-We cant just call SampleClass.hello() and expect something to happen though.
+We can't just call `SampleClass.hello()` and expect something to happen though.
 We must first create the object in memory before we can use it.
 The process of creating an object in memory from the class definition is called **instantiation**.
+This is because we are creating an instance of the class that we made.
+Different instances may have different data as we will see.

 ```python
 MyObject = SampleClass()